lpgoulart/Library/README.md

 	src/control.cpp:452: Check if is there any late loan in the system

+*	Usage of Memory allocation

+	Getters && Setters from:

+	src/book.cpp

+	src/student.cpp

+*	Usage of operator overload "<"

+	src/control.cpp: In member function: 'void Control::check( Book* book )'

+	src/control.cpp:446: Check if is there any late loan in the system

 *	Insertion of Students

 	Directly in the files *.txt, follow the instructions below: